 Creation of the Nominating Committee

 The President of NLTAPA shall, with advice from the EC, appoint a Nominating Committee each year by January 1.
-The committee shall consist of the President of the Association, a representative of the FHWA TPP LTAP/TTAP Strategic Planning Committee not currently on the EC representing program initiatives, One At-Large Member representing Center Operations/Management, and One At-Large Member representing TTAPs.
-The NLTAPA Past-President shall chair the Nominating Committee.
+The committee shall consist of the Past-President (Chair), President, three representatives from Center Members, as defined in the Operations Manual.

 Length of service